nottrobin/docs/src/en/help-azure.md

 [Application high availability][azure-availability-sets] page for more details.

-!!!
-Note:
+[note]
 Azure accounts are initially limited to 10 cores (trial accounts can be even lower).
 You will need to file a support ticket with Azure to raise your quota limit.
+[/note]

 ## Next steps